YunkeHuang-max/YunkeHuang-max.github.io/_pages/about.md

 ---

 Dr. Yunke Huang received the Ph.D. degree in 2021 from Northwestern Polytechnical University.
-She was a Joint Ph.D. student at the Intelligent Computational Engineering Laboratory [ICE LAB](https://icelab.uk), Department of Mechanical and Aerospace Engineering, the University of Strathclyde, UK, under the supervision of [Dr. Edmondo Minisci](https://www.strath.ac.uk/staff/minisciedmondodr/#contact).
+She was a Joint Ph.D. student at the Peridynamics Research Centre [PDRC](https://www.peridynamics.org/pdrc-aim), Department of Naval Architecture, Ocean and Marine Engineering, the University of Strathclyde, UK, under the supervision of Prof. [Selda Oterkus](https://www.strath.ac.uk/staff/oterkusseldams) and Prof. [Erkan Oterkus](https://www.strath.ac.uk/staff/oterkuserkandr).
  She is currently a Postdoctoral Fellow with the Department of Computer Science at the University of Hong Kong, advised by Prof. [Komura, Taku](https://www.cs.hku.hk/index.php/people/academic-staff/taku).
 Before joined the University of Hong Kong, she was a
 Postdoctoral Fellow with the Department of Mechanical and Aerospace Engineering at